LoiNguyenCS/SafeInternetAccessChecker/README.md

 ```

 ### Step 3: Annotate Your Functions
 Mark functions that initiate internet connections without proper error handling with `@HasRiskyInternetConnection`.
 Keep in mind that Detekt is a static analysis tool and cannot handle dependency injection, so annotate functions broadly, particularly the root-level ones.
-If you want to enforce checks on specific functions, annotate them with `@InternetSafeCheck`.

 ### Step 4: Run Detekt
 Execute the following command to analyze your project and see the report: